domRiddle/ASF/Mono.md

 mono ASF.exe
 ```

+The above command can be also used for creating various shortcuts or scripts, according to your needs and possibilities.

 Instead of calling mono manually each time, you might also want to use a script.
 This is especially useful for people who want to run ASF on their servers (or virtual machines).

 Example script provided below will ensure that ASF is always running, unless it crashes with unhandled exception. **Notice:** you should ensure that ```AutoRestart``` is ```false``` when running this script, as ASF might restart itself otherwise (which will result in 2 processes running):